top of page

 After you submit all of your documentation, a loan officer will verify that your application is complete, before passing it on to an underwriter who will evaluate the risks involved with financing your home.

-Do we think FHA loans are worth it?
+Are FHA loans are worth it?

 Imagine that you buy a home for $300,000.
 With a Conventional mortgage, you'd generally need to put down a minimum of $30,000 as a down payment (10% of the home's purchase price).
-Remember, with an FHA loan, you'll only need a 3.5% down payment, equal to $10,500 (as opposed to $30,000).

 So even with the upfront 1.75% mortgage premium, which is assessed on your loan amount, rather than the home's purchase price, you'll be able to get in your home for under $16,000, rather than $30,000, plus closing costs.

-1. Make the minimum down payment only
+Making the minimum down payment

 Affiliate marketing disclosure